Wickliffe Rose

 Wickliffe Rose (November 19, 1862 in Saulsbury, Tennessee – September 5, 1931 in British Columbia) was the first director of the International Health Board of the Rockefeller Foundation and won the Public Welfare Medal in 1931.

-Rose became director of the Sanitary Commission for the Eradication of Hookworm in the South in 1910.
+Rose became director of the Sanitary Commission for the Eradication of Hookworm in the South (southern United States) in 1910.
 He worked for the foundation until 1914.